JustinBellavance/HackOS_1/README.md

 # HackOS_1
-My submissions for genomics track of HackOS 1!
+My submission for genomics track of HackOS 1!